 Instruments called “harps” are mentioned in numerous sources in all Nordic countries: In sagas, folk ballads, poems and historiography.
-Of course, one has to be aware that these mentionings don’t necessarily denote the same objects: The term “harp” has been (and still is) used in a very broad sense in the Scandinavian languages, for many different stringed instruments: various psalteries (including the Finnish kantele, called harpa in the Swedish Finnskogen), plucked or strummed lyres, bowed lyres (stråkharpa), langeleik (långharpa), keyed fiddle (nyckelharpa), hurdy-gurdy (hjulharpa) and more.
+Of course, one has to be aware that these mentionings don’t necessarily denote the same objects: The term “harp” has been (and still is) used in a very broad sense in the Scandinavian languages, for many different stringed instruments: various psalteries (including the Finnish kantele, called harpa in the Swedish Finnskogen), plucked or strummed lyres (which is probably what is referred to as harpe in the Norse sagas), bowed lyres (stråkharpa), langeleik (långharpa), hammered dulcimer (hammarharpa), keyed fiddle (nyckelharpa), hurdy-gurdy (hjulharpa), jaw harp (munnharpe) and more.

-Nevertheless, there is also evidence for the existence of harps in musicological sense (i.e. chordophones with the plane of strings perpendicular to the resonator) in preserved museum specimens – the earliest from Norway dated to the 17th century.
+Nevertheless, there is also evidence for the existence of harps in musicological sense (i.e. chordophones with the plane of strings perpendicular to the resonator) in preserved museum specimens – the earliest specimen from Norway is dated to 1681.

 Numerous harps sensu stricto are also featured in medieval iconography on stone reliefs, church paintings and wood carvings in Denmark, Norway and Sweden.